zhmur/servicenow-guides/ServiceNow style guide.md

 2. Use ";" (semicolon) as a separator if you need to show list of usernames in a string.
 For example, pattern "<last name>, <first name>" is very popular one for large enterprises because surname is more selective then a name.
 Example: "Zhmur, Artur; Pereiras, Michael".
 3. Use ES5 [Airbnb JavaScript Style Guide() {](https://github.com/airbnb/javascript/tree/es5-deprecated/es5) for all JavaScript code.
 4. By default use full table name for GlideRecord class variables.
 Example: `var incident = new GlideRecord("incident")`.
+5. Do not use plural for ServiceNow table names.
+Example: `incident`.